gamemanual0/gm0/source/docs/meta/index.rst

 ===================
-About this document
+About This Document
 ===================
 Information about Game Manual 0.

 .. toctree::